csruiliu/tensorflow_cifar/README.md

 ## ResNet ##

 The implementations of ResNet [18, 34, 50, 101, 152] follow the proposed architecture of the original [paper](https://arxiv.org/abs/1512.03385).
-To fit the CIFAR-10, I slightly modify the kernel size of `conv_1` from 7x7 to 3x3 and omit the first 3x3 max pooling layer. ***ResNet is a champion of the ImageNet 2015 (Classification and Localization), it first introduced residual block with shortcut connection to increase the model depth.***
+To fit the CIFAR-10, I slightly modify the kernel size of `conv_1` from 7x7 to 3x3 and omit the first 3x3 max pooling layer. ***ResNet is the champion of the ImageNet 2015 (Classification and Localization), it first introduced residual block with shortcut connection to increase the model depth.***

 ## ResNeXt ##